America's Funniest Home Videos: Syndication

-Disney-ABC Domestic Television (the successor of Buena Vista Television) began offering seasons 11-19 in off-network syndication in 2009, airing on select Fox, MyNetworkTV, The CW, The CW Plus, and various independent stations until 2013.
-Various local stations replaced the Saget run with this run as well.
-In 2014, after the introduction of the widescreen remasters, a new packaged was introduced, with all 15 seasons of the Bergeron run.
-WGN aired seasons 11-19 from this package, TBS began reairing the show with seasons 18-23 and 25 from 2014–2017, and Up TV then picked up seasons 20-25 in 2016, with its last airing on December 31, 2019.
+In 2014, after the introduction of the widescreen remasters, a new package was introduced, with all 15 seasons of the Bergeron run.
+WGN aired seasons 11–19 from this package, TBS began reairing the show with seasons 18–25 from 2014 to 2016, and Up TV then picked up seasons 20–25 in 2016, with its last airing on December 31, 2019.
 Roar (formerly TBD) started airing this run on November 1, 2025 and began airing weekdays on November 3, starting with season 13.
-Also 2025, the Bergeron era began airing on a FAST streaming channel called "AFV Classics," along with the Saget era.
+Around the same time, the Bergeron era began airing on a FAST streaming channel called "AFV Classics", along with the Saget era.

 Internationally, hour long episodes in the USA and Canada are split into two half hour parts, with a new opener and closing taped for each part.
 All references to the show being an hour long are also edited out.
 This practice continues into the Ribeiro years.
 This era has aired among networks such as RTL Klub in Hungary, TVB Pearl in Hong Kong, DTV in Russia, and it currently airs on PRVA Plus in Serbia, along with the Ribeiro era.
 In Canada, seasons 11–25 aired on ABC Spark, CMT, DejaView, YTV and Yes TV in some capacity until 2022.
-Since September 16, 2023, reruns of seasons 11-18 are now being shown on GameTV.
+Since September 16, 2023, reruns of seasons 11–19 are now being shown on GameTV.

 The Alfonso Ribeiro seasons (seasons 26–31) began airing on TeenNick on September 12, 2022, and finished airing in April 2023.
 The series returned to its schedule on November 20, 2023.
 The series returned to Nick at Nite on February 13, 2024, starting with season 31.
-The Ribeiro seasons began airing on Oprah Winfrey Network on September 29, 2025, with newer seasons than TeenNick.
+The Ribeiro seasons began airing on the Oprah Winfrey Network on September 29, 2025, with newer seasons than TeenNick.
+The Ribeiro seasons began airing on VH1 on August 3, 2026.
 This era aired internationally on TVB Pearl, and currently airs on Prva Plus in Serbia, along with the Bergeron years.
+It returned to broadcast syndication on September 14, 2026, marking the first time it has aired in local syndication in any capacity since 2013.
+This is also the first time the international half hour prints have aired in the US.

 Since September 2022, Disney+ has had a three season rotation of the show, with three newer seasons replacing the previous three every January and July.

+In the United Kingdom and Ireland, the show started airing on E4 Extra from July 2026.